Geometric DIY Wood Wall Art

 Are you drooling yet?
 Because I am.

-Supplies Needed for Geometric DIY Wood Wall Art
+How to Make Geometric DIY Wood Art

 To attach the wood, all I did was use a bit of wood glue and a few clamps.
 Seriously – no nails, no screws, nothing complicated.
 Just some plain old glue.
-I used this until I ran out of it, then I just used plain wood glue – nothing fancy.

 I used a little brush to spread the glue nice and evenly, but it’s totally not a requirement.
 I would recommend using some clamps, at least on the outside, to make sure nothing moves around while it’s drying.

-Then, it was time to start the design.
-I created something on Canva to loosely follow – I just played around with it a little until I landed on something I liked.
-I didn’t do any measuring or follow any specific guidelines – I just messed around with the angles and designs until I thought it looked complete.
-I didn’t worry too much about how perfect it was, because I knew I wouldn’t follow it exactly – it’s just a jumping-off point.
+Also, I didn’t worry too much about how perfect it was, because I knew I wouldn’t follow it exactly.
+It’s just a jumping-off point!
 And, spoiler-alert, I did end up straying pretty far from the original design as I was working, but it was really good to have this to reference, at least as I was getting started.

-Once my frame pieces were dry, I started to fill it in.
-I began with the large triangles on the side and the middle piece, since that kind of anchors everything.
+When it came to laying out the wood wall art pieces, I began with the large triangles on the side and the middle piece.
+That kind of anchors everything inside the plywood base.

 An important note – I didn’t glue anything at this point other than the frame.
 I just laid all of the pieces in there until it was full, then I went back in to glue it down.
 I didn’t want to end up stuck with something that wasn’t going to work, and it was really easy to glue it all on once all was said and done.

-As I was working, I used a scrap piece of wood as a spacer – I stood it up on its side in-between each piece.
+As I was working, I used a scrap piece of wood as a spacer.
+I stood it up on its side in-between each piece.
 Again, I didn’t stress too terribly much about keeping everything perfect, but it was a great way to keep things looking mostly uniform.

-Once I had all of the wood in place, I used the wood glue to attach it, then I grabbed a bunch of heavy items to help hold it down.
+Once I had all of the wood in place, I used the wood glue to attach it.
+Then, I grabbed a bunch of heavy items to help hold it down.
 I left it like this for about 12 hours, to make sure it was all completely dry…

 It also feels good to finally have the top of this dresser styled.
-For so long, we’ve just plopped things down on top of it without any actual thought, and I forgot how much of a difference it makes to actually put some effort into this little spaces.
+For so long, we’ve just plopped things down on top of it without any actual thought, and I forgot how much of a difference it makes to actually put some effort into this little space.

 Great work on this project Amanda!
 It’s great to see how positive you remain even with some of the negative feedback you received.